RedwindA/sandbox-mcp/README.md

 ## Security Notes

 - All code executes in isolated Docker containers
-- Containers are automatically removed after use
+- Containers can be automatically removed after use (when persist=False)
 - File systems are isolated between containers
-- Host system access is restricted
+- Host system access is restricted to mounted directories only
+- Downloads are performed with timeout protection

 ## Project Structure